JasonSKendall/python-euler-project/README.md

 # python-euler-project
-Doing the Euler problems in Python to learn it.
+Doing the Euler problems in Python for some amusement.